 Delegated Authority Procedure

-Applies to: The delegation of general, additional, and interim delegated authority to state agencies for the purchase of goods and services in accordance with DES revised Policy #POL-DES-090-00.The delegation of general, additional, and interim delegated authority to state agencies for the purchase of goods and services in accordance with DES revised Policy #POL-DES-090-00.
+Applies to: Any state office or activity of the executive branch of state government, including state agencies, departments, offices, divisions, boards, commissions, and correctional and other types of institutions (referred to as agency in this policy).
+The delegation of general, additional, and interim delegated authority to state agencies for the purchase of goods and services in accordance with DES revised Policy #POL-DES-090-00.

-Effective date: April 5, 2019
+Effective date: New date 2025

-Last update: N/A
+Last update: April 5, 2019

-Sunset review date: {5 years from effective date}
+Review date: {5 years from effective date}

 OBTAINING GENERAL DELEGATED AUTHORITY

-Action by: Action: